BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.9 =
+Please update, complete overhaul of style settings now using Wordpress Customizer and other bugfixes

 = 3.8 =
 While 3.6 was a Major update with complete overhaul of style settings and other bugfixes, this update fixes some language translations